What Do Parasites Look Like When You Poop Them Out? | Clear Visual Guide

 Pinworms (Enterobius vermicularis)

 Pinworms are among the most common intestinal parasites worldwide.
 They are slender, white worms about 1 cm long.
 You might notice them crawling near the anus or see small white threads in your stool or underwear.
-Pinworm eggs are microscopic but cause intense itching at night.
+Pinworm eggs are microscopic and are usually found around the anus rather than on a routine stool exam, which is why the cellophane tape test for ova is commonly used when pinworm infection is suspected.

 Tapeworms (Cestodes)